Chuck Rozanski: Mile High Comics

-In 1969, when Rozanski was 13, he began working out of his parents' Colorado basement, selling back issues of comic books by running mail order ads in the magazine Rocket's Blast Comicollector.
+In 1969, when Rozanski was 13, he began working out of his parents' Colorado Springs basement, selling back issues of comic books by running mail-order ads in the magazine Rocket's Blast Comicollector.
 The following year, he began promoting comics as the youngest seller ever to exhibit at the Colorado Springs Antiques Market.
 In 1971, he founded the Colorado Springs Comics Club.

 The following year, he attended his first national comics convention, Multicon in Oklahoma City, where he sold $1,800 USD in comics in three days.
-It was this point that he realized comics retailing could be a career.
-He opened his first store in Boulder, Colorado, in 1974 with $800 in cash and 10,000 comics.
+It was at this point that he realized comics retailing could be a career.
+He opened the first Mile High Comics store in Boulder, Colorado, in 1974 with $800 in cash and 10,000 comics.
 By 1977, he had expanded to four stores in the greater Denver area.

 In December of that year, he purchased the Edgar Church Collection, the largest and highest-quality Golden Age comics collection ever discovered.
-The cache had been preserved due to the unvarying 60 degree temperature and minimal humidity, and consisted of 16,000 comic books dating from 1937 to 1955, including the first Superman comic and the first Marvel Comic.
+The cache had been preserved due to the unvarying 60-degree temperature and minimal humidity, and consisted of 16,000 comic books dating from 1937 to 1955, including the first Superman comic and the first Marvel Comic.
 The purchase of the Church Collection helped Mile High Comics expand its influence nationally, and helped bring a geometric rise to the price of rare comic books, which became a legitimate investment.

-Rozanski once sold a batch of comics from the Church Collection and used the profits to put a down payment on a 22,000 square-foot warehouse.
+In 1986, Rozanski sold a batch of comics from the Church Collection and used the profits to put a down payment on a 22,000 square-foot Mile High Comics warehouse.

 In 1979 Rozanski purchased Richard Alf Comics' mail order division, with which he gained systems and methods for greatly expanding his mail order sales.
 To that end, he created Alternate Realities Distributing, Inc., a wholesale distributor run by Rozanski's wife Nanette.
 The Rozanskis eventually sold Alternate Realities to Bud Plant in 1987.

 In 1980, Rozanski purchased a double-page ad in mainstream Marvel comics, listing prices for back issues he had for sale.
 This ad, which was the first of its kind, was a departure from the general practice of the time for its inclusion of prices, which Rozanski explains was a way to educate non-collectors as to the value of their collections.
-The ad affirmed that back issues were a valid commodity for the collector's market, and led not only to a boom to Mile High Comics, but to the entire back issue market.
+The success of the ad affirmed that back issues were a valid commodity for the collector's market, and led not only to a boom to Mile High Comics, but to the entire back issue market.
+Mile High Comics frequently placed ads in Marvel and DC comics in the 1980s, listing back issues of comic books that could be purchased through the mail.

-In 1991 Rozanski and Mile High Comics opened the first comics mega-store in Denver, which measured 11,000 square feet.
-The company eventually expanded to eight stores, and has grown to become one of the most successful comics specialty shops in the United States.
+In 1993 Rozanski and Mile High Comics opened the first comics mega-store in Denver, which measured 11,000 square feet.
+The company eventually expanded to eight stores, although by 2024 it had retracted to a single 45,000-square-foot mega store in northwest Denver.